 The Dana Couloir is an excellent introduction to Sierra alpine ice climbing.
 Although some may require 2-3 days, we recommend climbing it in one big day from the road if you have winter waterfall ice climbing experience, some mileage on summer snow with crampons, and good fitness and acclimatization.
 Because of this variability and the dependency on conditions, we only offer this climb on a custom private basis.
-Click HERE to make a reservation request and get more information about this or other alpine ice climbs in the Sierra.

 Mount Dana (13,061 feet)